 A few years later, in 1845, Isaac Johnson made the first modern Portland Cement by firing a mixture of chalk and clay at much higher temperatures, similar to those used today.
 At these temperatures (1400C-1500C), clinkering occurs and minerals form which are very reactive and more strongly cementitious.

 While Johnson used the same materials to make Portland cement as we use now, three important developments in the manufacturing process lead to modern Portland cement:

-The two other principal technical developments, gypsum addition to control setting and the use of ball mills to grind the clinker, were also introduced at around the end of the 19th century.
+The two other principal technical developments, gypsum addition to control setting and the use of ball mills to grind the clinker, were also introduced at around the start of the 20th century.

 An entire website could easily be devoted to the history of cement, but this brief introduction may suffice to place cement in a historical context.

 Check the Article Directory for more articles on this or related topics